Facts

 How can I care for a newborn puppy's eyes?

 Keep the area clean and dry.
 Avoid touching their eyes excessively.
-Monitor for redness or discharge, as these could indicate an issue.
+Watch out to see redness or discharge, which may be a sign of a problem.

 When do puppies start to hear?